 Sporting success has been a big part of Maher’s life in recent years – the New York native’s talents have earned her a long list of awards, both in soccer and lacrosse, with The Sage Colleges.

-She spent her first three college years as an outfield player, breaking a number Sage’s sporting records and making her way into a number of soccer and lacrosse all-star teams.
+She spent her first three college years as an outfield player, breaking a number of Sage’s sporting records and making her way into a number of soccer and lacrosse all-star teams.

 Maher then played out her senior year as a goalkeeper, concluding her collegiate career in spectacular fashion – earning the 2015/16 Sage Female Athlete of the Year Award.

-Indeed, a read through the stopper’s decorated resume would be enough to alert any soccer coach, and when Sindri were on the lookout for a goalkeeper, Head Coach Jóna Kristjánsdóttir was quick to take advantage of Simon Deeley’s recommendation.
+Indeed, a read through the stopper’s decorated resume would be enough to alert any soccer coach, and when Sindri was on the lookout for a goalkeeper, Head Coach Jóna Kristjánsdóttir was quick to take advantage of Simon Deeley’s recommendation.

 “I had been in contact with Simon and I was in need of a goalkeeper, so he sent me over a highlight video of Nicole,” said Kristjánsdóttir.